belucent0/inuself/README.md

 ## ⚠️ Important Notes

 - **Performance**: The `torch.backends.cudnn.enabled = False` setting may cause some operations (especially `instance_norm`) to fall back to CPU.
 This is a necessary setting to prevent MIOpen errors.
+- **ROCm Version**:
+  - **PyTorch 2.9.0+rocm7.10.0a20251105** (recommended): Tested and verified to work correctly with GPU acceleration
-- **ROCm Version**: ROCm 6.4.4 is a preview version on Windows.
-Stability issues may occur.
+  - **PyTorch 2.8.0+rocm6.4.4** (legacy): Preview version on Windows, stability issues may occur
 - **GPU Usage**: Most operations run on GPU, but some operations fall back to CPU.
 You may see high CPU usage in Task Manager.
-- **Compatibility Patches**: Compatibility patches may need to be reapplied after package updates.
+- **Compatibility Patches**: Compatibility patches (sections 6 and 7) must be applied after installing PyTorch 2.9.0.
+These patches may need to be reapplied after package updates.
+- **Installation Method**: Use `--no-deps` flag when installing PyTorch packages to avoid dependency conflicts.
+Install other dependencies separately.

 ## 📄 License